 How To Make Strawberry Freezer Jam Without Pectin

-- 4 cups strawberries mashed.
-This is usually about 8 cups of whole strawberries - fresh or previously frozen will both work
+- 4 cups strawberries (mashed.
+Takes 8 cups of whole strawberries - fresh or previously frozen will both work)

 - Trim the tops of the strawberries and then mash them.
 A potato masher works well for this step.
 I prefer to use a flat-bottomed pan rather than a bowl, so I mash them in the pan that I'm going to put on the stove.